This condition is generally friendly and appears at birth.

 Other more severe congenital disabilities related to tracheomalacia, such as heart defects, may be present.
 Additional risks of this disease include aspiration pneumonia, a life-threatening complication caused by inhaling food.

 Upper respiratory infections require that a person with tracheomalacia be closely monitored and receive follow-up care from an ear, nose, and throat healthcare provider.

 Adults diagnosed with tracheomalacia caused by a ventilator often develop serious lung problems.

-Because the root cause has not been identified, it is not known how to prevent tracheomalacia.
-However, serious complications of the condition can be prevented.
+Because the root cause has not been identified, it is unknown how to prevent tracheomalacia.
+However, severe complications of the condition can be prevented.

-People affected by tracheomalacia should be carefully monitored when it comes to respiratory infections.
+People affected by tracheomalacia should be carefully monitored for respiratory infections.
 Careful feeding of babies can prevent aspiration pneumonia.